znamlab/flexiznam/README.md

 ## Configuration

 The default configuration settings can be created simply by running: `flexiznam config`.
 This will create a `~/.flexiznam` directory with a `config.yml` file.

+To add newly defined configuration field and set them to their default value, you can run  `flexiznam config --update`.
+This will not change any existing field or remove any obsolete fields.

-This file can be edited manually or using `flexiznam.config.update_config`.
+The configuration file can be edited manually or using `flexiznam.config.update_config`.
 The option should be self explaining but in doubt, see the comments in `flexiznam.config.default_config.py`.

 ## Password management